robocomp/robocomp-examples/getting-started/python/obstacle/obstacle-avoiding-bot-python.md

 In the newly generated component open the specificworker.py in a text editor and write the algorithm as follows

 1. Get the distance between the obstacle and the robot.
 This is explained in the previous tutorial
-2. Check if the condition is below the treshold distance
+2. Check if the condition is below the threshold distance
 3. If yes then rotate the bot
 4. If no proceed forward